agillgilla/cs162-group/reports/project3.md

 ### Task 1 (Buffer Cache):

+The buffer cache exhibited the least amount of changes from our original design compared to the other two tasks.
+One mistake we made in the design doc was storing the main array of `cache_block`s as an array of pointers to `cache_block`s.
+This would have worked, however we would have had to `malloc` all the `cache_block`s on initialization and `free` them all on closing.
+Instead we just declared the static array of `cache_block`s so we didn't have to deal with this.

+We also had to change our function declarations for `cache_read_at(...)` and `cahce_write_at(...)` because we didn't need to specify a offset and size, we just read/write the whole 512 byte block from/to disk.

+Everything else is essentially the same, we just added some helper functions, `cache_check(...)` which loops through the cache to see if an entry already exists, and `cache_get_block(...)` which returns a block to use in the cache either by returning an invalid one or evicting according to the clock algorithm.

 ### Task 2 (Extensible Files):

+The main idea for our implementation of extensible files using `inode`s remained the same, however there were some subtle changes that we had to deal with by using helper functions.
+Our main `inode_extend(...)` function (which has the most complex logic in `inode.c`) didn't change much, but we did have to account for many scenarios such as dynamically allocating indirect pointers in the doubly indirect block and many edge cases.

+We also created a helper function, `inode_alloc(...)`, which pre-allocates all direct block pointers, the indirect block, and the doubly indirect block.
+The last helper function, `inode_dealloc(...)`, is used to completely deallocate an `inode`'s disk space, and does so by freeing blocks at all levels.
+This helper function is only called by `inode_remove(...)`.

 ### Task 3 (Subdirectories):

+There were many edge cases and implementation subtleties that we overlooked while writing the design doc for subdirectories.
+The first was that we needed to add a `dir *` object to our `file_entry` struct that was stored in the per-process `file_table`.
+This is so we could have file descriptors open to directories, too.

+We also had to create special functions for handling file I/O operations using `.` and `..`.
+This could have been handled by adding those entries to the directory when calling `mkdir(...)`, however, that would cause us to have to change `dir_lookup(...)` or `readdir(...)` to skip those special entries.
+This caused lots of errors, so instead we created special cases and helper functions to handle these.

+Some crucial helper functions we created were:

+* `dirname(...)` and `basename(...)`:  These two functions were actually inspired by functions in DeforaOS, a POSIX open source OS, and return the directory or base file name given a full file path.
+For example, given `/home/a/b/c`, `dirname(...)` would return `/home/a/b` and `basename(...)` would return `c`.
+These functions were extremely useful for breaking apart file paths.

+* `try_to_get_dir(...)`: This was a crucial function that, given a full file path, iterates through using `dir_lookup` to get the directory fo the file that is requested, handling both relative and absolute file paths.

+* `rel_to_abs(...)`: This function simply determined if a path was relative or absolute by checking if it started with a `/`, and returned either the root directory or the current working directory accordingly.

+* `is_parent_dir(...)`: This function checks if an `inode` is the parent of another `inode` to make sure that disallowed directory deletions don't happen.

+* `print_dir_structure(...)`: This function didn't add functionality to the project, but was **extremely** useful for debugging, as it essentially dumped a Linux style `tree` function output of the current directory structure of the filesystem.

+We also took into account Jason's recommendation of storing the current working directory as an `inode` pointer to the directory, and added a field in `struct inode` to have a pointer to the parent of a given `inode`.

 ## Reflection

 ### Task 1

+Emma started task 1 and Alex fixed some of it, but Arjun ended up rewriting most of it.

 ### Task 2

+Arjun did task 2.

 ### Task 3

+Nick started the base of task 2 and Arjun finished it.

 ### Tests